 The Massachusetts Appeals Court recently affirmed the trial court’s dismissal of an OUI/DUI indictment because of the Commonwealth’s violation of the “No-Fix Law”.
 In the case of Commonwealth v.
 Burnham, the appeals court upheld the trial court’s dismissal where the defendant did not receive prompt and definite notice of the OUI/DUI charge for which he was subsequently charged; and the delay in issuing the citation to him for the charge of Operating Under the Influence of Alcohol was not justified under any exception.
+If you’re wondering what happens if you are not indicted within 180 days, you may click here for more information.

 In this case, the police responded to a single car accident.
 The defendant, who was the driver, was initially unresponsive, but he later regained consciousness and taken to the hospital.
 At the scene, the police did not have any indication that the defendant was intoxicated.
 Discovering, however, that his license was suspended, he was cited for Operating After Suspension and for Marked Lanes Violation (a civil motor vehicle infraction).